Jesse Stone: Thin Ice: Main plot

 Jesse continues to investigate the shooting of Captain Healy despite being told not to.
 He questions Gino Fish about the shooting, but gets nothing.
 He also talks to Sister Mary John, who indicates that it may have been linked to underage prostitution, and gives him three names.
-Once again Jesse contacts Gino Fish, knowing his distaste for prostitution, and without diming the person out directly, Fish indicates to Jesse that he would focus his investigation on the second name Sister Mary John gave him, Teddy Leaf.
+Once again Jesse contacts Fish, knowing his distaste for prostitution, and without diming the person out directly, Fish indicates to Jesse that he would focus his investigation on the second name Sister Mary John gave him, Teddy Leaf.
 Meanwhile Jesse begins sleeping with the Internal Affairs officer who is investigating him, Sidney Greenstreet.
 He uses his influence with her to get some information on Leaf, and begins following him.
 When he reveals this to Captain Healy, Healy gets very upset and tells Jesse not to pursue Leaf because he is extremely dangerous.
 Jesse ignores this and pursues him anyway, threatening Leaf in a bar bathroom.
 Greenstreet warns Jesse that he had better tread carefully, because she knows how he works: he sets people up.
 Jesse then gets Leaf to follow him to an apartment with Suitcase's help, and blindsides him.
 He ties him up in the apartment and anonymously calls the police who then bust him for breaking and entering, and carrying a weapon; both parole violations that get him locked up for a long time.
 Jesse figures this is better than nothing, since they can’t get him on the shooting.